 Try it and see: Making predictions about future system configurations is subject to a significant margin of error.
 Companies counter this by trying new ideas on a small scale before investing large amounts of resources.
 Self-\ systems can use this "try and see" approach as well.
 Workload characterization and system models introduce inaccuracies into system performance predictions.
-By trying new configurations on a small scale first, predictions can be refined and mistakes corrected with minimal impact on the overall system.
+By trying new configurations on a small scale first, predictions can be refined and many mistakes corrected with minimal impact on the overall system.
+Continued reexamination, as the new configuration is deployed at ever larger scales, will still be needed to recover from unanticipated non-linearities.

-Observe, diagnose, repair loop: Biological systems act via preprogrammed responses to stimuli, but most do not diagnose problems via investigation and reasoning the way humans do.
+Observe, diagnose, repair loop: Biological systems act via preprogrammed responses to stimuli, and most do not diagnose problems via investigation and reasoning the way humans do.
 Humans develop and learn from shared repositories of knowledge.
-They apply the resulting expertise to deduce the sources of problems and take corrective action.
+They apply the resulting expertise to deduce the sources of problems, often by testing hypotheses with experimentation, and then take corrective action.
 Such problem solving will be needed in self-\ systems, particularly when physical repairs must be explained and justified to the human administrator.

-Sleep, shifts, vacations, sabbaticals: Human organizations plan for and schedule worker downtime.
+Shifts, sick days, vacations, and sabbaticals: Human organizations plan for and schedule worker downtime.
 Doing so makes the workers more effective, allowing them to refresh themselves and to step back from their work to gain perspective.
 To support such downtime, managers must have sufficient workers and properly coordinate their schedules.

-Computer infrastructures must plan for similar kinds of individual worker downtime.
+Self-\ infrastructures must plan for similar kinds of individual worker downtime.
 For example, upgrades require taking individual workers offline.
-Additionally, occasional worker reboots provide real operational benefits by resetting software state [6, 14].
+Additionally, occasional worker reboots provide real operational benefits by resetting software state [5].